Opportunities in Canada for Doctors in 2026: Immigration to Requirements

 - The average salary for a doctor in Canada is among the highest in the world, with specialists earning between CAD 350,000 to CAD 600,000 per year and surgeons making up to CAD 800,000 annually

-- According to a recent government report, Canada estimates to face a shortage of over 44,000 doctors by 2028 leading to high employment in Canada prospects
+- According to a recent government report, Canada estimates to face a shortage of over 44,000 doctors by 2028 leading to high employment opportunities in Canada.

 - Compared to other countries, Canadian doctors experience better working conditions, shorter shifts and more vacation time.